hongyusu/hongyusu.github.io/_posts/2016-01-05-cool-thing-in-nips-2016---neural-style.md

 # Neural style

 The deep learning algorithm, _Neural style_, is also known as _neural art_.
-Some similar algorithm techniques have been seen in so called _deep dream_.
+Some similar algorithmic techniques have been seen in so called _deep dream_.
 It is a recent work in the filed of _deep learning_, and of course it's super **cool**.
 The algorithm has been there for a few months already and I have noticed it for a while.
 Let's take a close look at technology behind the scene.

-First off, what _neural style_ does is to render an input image A with the visual experience learnt from another input image B. Sometimes, this is known as _photorealistic rendering_.
-In other words, the **content** of image A remains while the **style** is changed to the one used in image B. The following pictures rendered by _neural style_ are from the original paper ([arxiv link](http://arxiv.org/abs/1508.06576)) where
+First off, what this clever algorithm does is to render an input image A with some visual experience learnt from another input image B to create a new image (e.g., shown on the very top of this post).
+This is known as _photorealistic rendering_.
+From a more technical point of view, the **content** of image A remains while the **visual style** switches to the one used in image B. The following pictures rendered by _neural style_ are from the original paper ([arxiv link](http://arxiv.org/abs/1508.06576)) where

 1. Image A is the original input image to be rendered.
 1. Image B is a rendered image using style of _The Shipwreck of the Minotaur_ by J.M.W.Turner, 1805.